ChillarAnand/avilpage.com/2021/06/lesser-know-useful-utilities-for-mac.md

 <img src="/images/mac-alfred.png" alt="Alfred" />

-Alfred[^alfred] is a productivity app for Mac which helps you to search and launch apps, files, bookmarks, and more.
+[Alfred](https://alfredapp.com) is a productivity app for Mac which helps you to search and launch apps, files, bookmarks, and more.
 You can also search the web and do calculations.

 <br/>
 ### Bandwidth+